Addictionology Center

 Trauma EMDR

 Addictionology Center offers you the uniquely designed Telemedicine Addiction Program, Behavioral Support & Medication Assistance that covers you comprehensively.
 There is an overwhelming fear that those coming for guidance have a slight chance at recovery, a better life, and everyday existence.
 They believe they cannot achieve the benefits described to them.
-Many think they are different from those who have obtained a better life.
-They cannot imagine a life without alcohol or drugs.
-We have guided these exact individuals to places they never thought possible.
-Over time, these individuals realized that every service offered has a purpose and that by simply working with their team and following the plan they helped create, they significantly improved their lives.
+Many people believe they are unique from those who have attained a better quality of life.
+They are unable to visualize life without booze or drugs.
+These same people have been led by us to places they never imagined were possible.
+Over time, these people understood that every service provided serves a purpose and that they could greatly improve their lives by simply cooperating with their team and abiding to the plan they helped develop.

 Call our enrollment coordinator.
 If we meet your treatment needs, your initial appointment with one of our medical providers will be scheduled.